Shimmi/docker-php/README.md

 The _pthreads_ library dropped support for PHP 7.1.
 Due to memory leaks in PHP 7.0 and 7.1 they started requiring PHP 7.2.
 The `shimmi/7.1-zts` image since version [v1.2.1](https://github.com/Shimmi/docker-php/tree/v1.2.1) has locked _pthreads_ to the last commit suitable for PHP 7.1.
 You are "required" to upgrade to PHP 7.2.
-You may try the `shimmi/7.2-rc-zts`, but please note it is a release candidate and it shall not be used on production servers.
+Please use the `shimmi/7.2-zts`.